-Weather in Canada's west coast of British Columbia and its east coast of Newfoundland is more mild, a direct result of maritime influence, but these areas also experience more rainfall.
+Though the weather extremes in Canada are fairly fluid across different regions, the four distinct seasons are similar throughout the country.
+Winters tend to be long and cold, while expats can expect hot but short summers.
+Weather on Canada's west coast of British Columbia and its east coast of Newfoundland is milder, a direct result of the maritime influence, but these areas also experience more rainfall.

 The interior of the country is generally flat and, for this reason, absorbs the cold currents and sweeping winds coming from the Canadian Arctic.
 The prairies in Canada also experience drastic weather changes from season to season.
 Some of the hottest and coldest temperatures in the country occur here.

 ►Canada's Weather – What it's Really Like provides more detailed information on the country's complex climate

 "The biggest adjustments here involved the drastically different climate.
 Coming from sunny South Africa to snowy Canada can be quite a shock to the system.
 Winters are very cold and with the snow you need lots of layers, jackets, mittens and boots, and this was a huge adjustment for our kids, who were used to running around barefoot most of the year.
 It’s also quite a challenge to learn to drive safely in the winter conditions."
 Learn more about how to prepare for the Canadian climate in our interview with Catherine.

 Are you an expat living in Canada?